Oława: History

+20th century

 The historic town of Ohlau did not suffer any damage during World War I, however, in World War II about 60% of the buildings were destroyed.
 On 2 September 1939, a Polish PZL.23 Karaś bomber (scout) plane bombed a German factory in the city in the first attack on German territory after the German invasion of Poland and the outbreak of World War II the day before.
 During the war, the Germans established and operated two labour subcamps of the Stalag VIII-B/344 prisoner-of-war camp in the town.
+At least five Polish resistance members were sentenced to death in the city by a German court in 1942.
 After Nazi Germany's defeat in the war, the town became again part of Poland.

+After the war, a sizeable group of Polish Armenians displaced from Soviet-annexed eastern Poland settled in the town, and the first post-war mayor was Polish-Armenian Jakub Axentowicz.
 Oława also became a garrison town of the Soviet Red Army Northern Group of Forces and remained so until 1992.

+From 1975 to 1998, it was administratively located in the Wrocław Voivodeship.

-Flag and Coat of Arms
+Flag and coat of arms

-The flag of Oława presents the Coat of Arms of Oława, on a diagonally divided white-red background.
+The flag of Oława presents the coat of arms of Oława, on a diagonally divided white-red background.

-The Coat of Arms presents a white rooster on a red-shield background, looking to the left.
-There are two traditional hypotheses for the origin of the Coat of Arms:
+The coat of arms presents a white rooster on a red-shield background, looking to the left.
+There are two traditional hypotheses for the origin of the coat of arms: